Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 What things scare you?

-(Hispanic women have very limited experiences compared to you.
+(Colombian women have very limited experiences compared to you.
 So activities you would consider normal may frighten them; for example, riding on a Ferris wheel or in a boat, snorkeling in the ocean, being alone in a big house, or sleeping alone in the dark.)

 Are storms cool or scary?